kubesphere/website/content/en/docs/faq/multi-cluster-management/manage-multi-cluster.md

 It is not recommended that you change a Host Cluster to a Member Cluster or the other way round.
 If a Member Cluster has been imported to a Host Cluster before, you have to use the same cluster name when importing it to a new Host Cluster after unbinding it from the previous Host Cluster.

-If you want to import the Member Cluster to a new Host Cluster while retaining existing projects (i.e. namespaces), you can follow the steps as below.
+If you want to import the Member Cluster to a new Host Cluster while retaining existing projects, you can follow the steps as below.

 1. Run the following command on the Member Cluster to unbind the projects to be retained from your workspace.